cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Accordion clicks

-These events are attached to any of our accordion elements which can be on any page
+These events are attached to any of our accordion elements which can be on any page.

 | Category  | Action | Label | Notes |
 | ------------- | ------------- | ------------- | ------------- |